EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 ## landing_page

 ## width
-Measurement perpendicular to the spine, in millimeters.
+Measurement perpendicular to the spine of the book, in millimeters.

 ## height
-Measurement along the spine, in millimeters.
+Measurement along the spine of the book, in millimeters.

 ## page_count
 In most cases, unnumbered pages (e.g., endpapers) should be omitted from this count.